Matilda Carse: Woman's Temperance Publishing Association

 Matilda Carse's first major business venture was the Woman's Temperance Publishing Association (WTPA) in 1880.
 It was an independent stock company composed entirely of women, excepting George Hall, its original business manager—an organization that represented Carse's commitment to temperance, business and the woman's movement.
-The WTPA published WTCU books and pamphlets to support temperance movement reform movements.
+The WTPA published WCTU books and pamphlets to support temperance movement reform movements.
 The legend goes that on November 1, 1879, at the WCTU convention in Indianapolis, Carse held a secret meeting with seven Illinois women.
 The subject of the conclave was the desire for a weekly newspaper to address the views, opinions, and activities of American women.
 That night, the women sought divine counsel, each individually imploring God for an answer.
 The next morning the Women's Temperance Publishing Association (WTPA) was created.
 Carse's business acumen made the WTPA a success, and she would serve as the head of its board of directors for the next 18 years.
 At its height in 1890, it employed over one hundred employees, mostly women, and published the largest women's paper in the world, the Union Signal.
 Carse wrote articles for the Union Signal, a WCTU weekly organ, detailing the mission and work behind her greatest project, the Temperance Temple.

 Carse directly oversaw the creation and distribution of The Signal, a low-cost newspaper that featured editorials and articles focused on women and family issues of the day (McKeever, 368).
 She also proposed merging The Signal with Our Union, the official monthly newsletter of the WCTU.
 This move was initially met with much skepticism and outright negativity by the majority of WCTU members.
 The WCTU President, Frances Willard, however, was highly supportive of Carse's plan, and by 1882 the Union Signal, a weekly newsletter published by the WTPA, was created.